Ivan Becerra: Playing career

 Becerra was drafted in the third round (27th overall) of the 2006 MLS Supplemental Draft by Columbus Crew.
 Crew head coach Sigi Schmid converted Becerra to a central defender once on the team due to Columbus already having 4 forwards ahead of Becerra on the depth chart.
 He did not appear in a first-team match with the Crew in league play (although he did make one appearance in the US Open Cup) and was subsequently sent on loan to then-USL Second Division side Cincinnati Kings.
 He made his professional debut on July 21, 2006.
 He featured as a starter for Cincinnati and appeared in four games with the Kings, the last being August 13, 2006, before returning to the Crew.
 Despite appearing in 6 MLS Reserve League matches for the Crew, he was waived in March 2007 as the team sought to become roster-compliant in preseason.

 Becerra signed for Ventura County Fusion of the USL Premier Development League for the 2009 season.
 He made his debut for the team on May 30, 2009, in a game against Bakersfield Brigade.
 Becerra would ultimately appear for the Fusion 4 times en route to winning the 2009 PDL Championship and scoring a goal in the championship game.

 At the end of the 2009 PDL season, Becerra signed for Portland Timbers.
 He played one regular season game before being released in December 2009.

 After returning to Ventura County Fusion in 2010 and appearing in 3 games with 1 goal scored, Becerra signed with Wilmington Hammerheads FC in March 2011 for the 2011 USL Pro season.
-He served as the team's co-captain and appeared in 23 games and scored 3 goals.
+He served as the team's co-captain appearing in 23 games and scoring 3 goals.

-Managerial career
+Coaching career

 Becerra was named the head coach of Bishop Garcia Diego High School in October 2011.
 He also coaches youth soccer with Santa Barbara SC.